 Step#4: Bake the Pastry

 You will then roll out your pastry dough to a large circle.
-Press the ring of a spring form pan on top, like a big cookie cutter and trim.
+Press the ring of a springform pan on top, like a big cookie cutter and trim.

-You will bake the dough in the ring in order to set it.
+- Bake the dough in the ring in order to set it.
 Then when you release the ring you'll have a perfect circle.

-TIP: Be sure you brush the ring with baking spray and distribute it well with a pastry brush.
+- Be sure you brush the ring with baking spray and distribute it well with a pastry brush.

 Bake the pastry in the ring until golden brown and set.
-Then release it and place on a cake stand.
+Then release it and place it on a cake stand.

 Step#5: Assemble the Tart

-Add a border of raspberries around the edge

-Place your strawberries in the center.
+- Add a border of raspberries around the edge and then place your strawberries in the center.

 - You'll want to space them out about an inch apart to leave room for the pastry cream.

-Then brush the strawberries with the liquified strawberry jelly for shine.
+- Then brush the strawberries with the liquified strawberry jelly for shine.

-I prefer to brush only the strawberries and leave the raspberries as is, I think they look prettier that way.
+- I prefer to brush only the strawberries and leave the raspberries as is, I think they look prettier that way.

-Pipe the pistachio pastry cream in between the fruit.
+- Pipe the pistachio pastry cream in between the fruit.

-Then garnish your tart with roughly chopped pistachios.
+- Then garnish your tart with roughly chopped pistachios.

-This will make it easier to slice and assure you get nice clean edges around your slice.
+- This will make it easier to slice and assure you get nice clean edges around your slice.

 More delicious tart recipes!

-Please let me know if you make this recipe by leaving a rating and review belowPrint
+Please let me know if you make this recipe

 For Sable Breton:

-4 egg yolks

-¾ cup (150g) of sugar

-¾ cup (180g) unsalted butter, softened

-1 tsp (5 ml) vanilla

-2 cups (240g) all-purpose flour

-2 tsp (10ml) baking powder

-¼ tsp (1.25ml) salt

-1 cup (150g) raw, unsalted pistachios (shelled)

-½ cup (100g) sugar

-1 tbsp (15ml) water

-2 cups (475ml) milk

-1 cup (150g) Pistachio Paste

 - 4 egg yolks

+- ¾ cup (150g) of sugar

+- ¾ cup (180g) unsalted butter, softened

+- 1 teaspoon (5 ml) vanilla

+- 2 cups (240g) all-purpose flour

+- 2 teaspoon (10ml) baking powder

+- ¼ teaspoon (1.25ml) salt

+- 1 cup (150g) raw, unsalted pistachios (shelled)

+- ½ cup (100g) sugar

+- 1 tablespoon (15ml) water

+- 2 cups (475ml) milk

+- 1 cup (150g) Pistachio Paste

+- 4 egg yolks

-1/3 cup (35g) cornstarch
+- ⅓ cup (35g) cornstarch

-2 tbsp (30g) butter
+- 2 tablespoon (30g) butter

-1/3 cup (80 ml) strawberry jelly
+- ⅓ cup (80 ml) strawberry jelly

-5-6 large strawberries
+- 5-6 large strawberries

-1 tbsp (20g) chopped raw pistachios
+- 1 tablespoon (20g) chopped raw pistachios

 The Day Before:

-For the sable Breton, in a medium sized bowl whisk together the flour, the baking powder and the salt, set aside.
+- For the sable Breton, in a medium-sized bowl whisk together the flour, the baking powder, and the salt, set aside.

 - In the bowl of an electric mixer beat together the egg yolks and sugar for 5-7 minutes until smooth and pale yellow.

-Add the softened butter, in cubes until combined.
+- Add the softened butter, in cubes until combined.
 Add the vanilla.

-Add the flour a little at a time, beating in between each addition, until a dough forms.
+- Add the flour a little at a time, beating in between each addition, until a dough forms.

-For the pistachio paste, add the shelled pistachios to a food process with the sugar.
+- For the pistachio paste, add the shelled pistachios to a food processor with the sugar.
 Process on high until a fine meal forms, keep going until this meal starts to stick together with pressed between fingertips.
 Then add the water and process until a loose paste forms.
 Transfer to a bowl and set aside.

-Once fully steeped, add 4 egg yolks to a large bowl, add cornstarch.
+- Once fully steeped, add 4 egg yolks to a large bowl, add cornstarch.
 Whisk together to form a yellow paste.
 Slowly pour in the pistachio milk, whisking until combined.

-Strain pistachio mixture through a fine mesh sieve, into a cleaned-out sauce pot.
-Heat on medium high flame, whisking until thickened and eventually a pastry cream will form.
+- Strain pistachio mixture through a fine-mesh sieve, into a cleaned-out saucepot.
+Heat on medium-high flame, whisking until thickened and eventually a pastry cream will form.
 Add butter and swirl until smooth.

-Transfer pastry cream to a shallow bowl.
+- Transfer pastry cream to a shallow bowl.
 Press plastic wrap onto to assure a skin doesn’t form.

-Refrigerate a minimum of 4 hours, but overnight is even better.
+- Refrigerate a minimum of 4 hours, but overnight is even better.

 The Day Of:

-Preheat oven to 350F (176C).
+- Preheat oven to 350F (176C).

-Roll out dough, on a sheet of parchment paper, to a 10-inch (25cm) circle, ¼” (6 mm) thick.
+- Roll out dough, on a sheet of parchment paper, to a 10-inch (25cm) circle, ¼” (6 mm) thick.
 Slide a cookie sheet under the parchment paper.

-Once cooled transfer to a cake stand to assemble the tart.
+- Once cooled transfer to a cake stand to assemble the tart.

-Heat strawberry jelly in the microwave for :30 until liquefied.
+- Heat strawberry jelly in the microwave for :30 until liquefied.
 Brush biscuit with a layer of jam.
 Arrange raspberries all around the edge.
 In the center, create a circle of upright strawberries, allowing 1-inch in between them.
 Place the largest strawberry in the center.

-Brush each strawberry with the strawberry jam until they are well-coated and shiny.
+- Brush each strawberry with the strawberry jam until they are well-coated and shiny.

-Transfer chilled pastry cream to a pastry bag fitted with your favorite swirly pastry tip.
+- Transfer chilled pastry cream to a pastry bag fitted with your favorite swirly pastry tip.

-Pipe small mounds between the raspberries and strawberry border, then add larger mounds in-between the strawberries.
+- Pipe small mounds between the raspberries and strawberry border, then add larger mounds in-between the strawberries.

-Top the tart with chopped raw pistachios.
+- Top the tart with chopped raw pistachios.
 Keep refrigerated until ready to serve.
 Best served the same day it is assembled.

-The best place to buy raw, shelled pistachios is either in your Middle-Eastern Markets or Trader Joes!
+- The best place to buy raw, shelled pistachios is either in your Middle-Eastern Markets or Trader Joes!

-If you have pastry dough left over, keep it refrigerated and you can make small Sable Breton Cookies with it.
+- If you have pastry dough leftover, keep it refrigerated and you can make small Sable Breton Cookies with it.
 Just roll it out and cut them out with a cookie cutter.
 Bake at 350F until set and golden brown.